-We do not currently carry any product liability insurance coverage, and may not be able to qualify for such types of insurance.
+We do not currently carry any product liability insurance coverage, and may not be able to qualify for such types of insurance due to the early stage of development of the psychedelics industry.
 Our business could expose us to potential product liability, recalls and other liability risks that are inherent in the sale of pharmaceutical materials and finished products.
 We can provide no assurance that such potential claims will not be asserted against us.
 A successful liability claim or series of claims brought against us could have a material adverse effect on our business, financial condition and results of operations.
 If we decide to obtain product liability insurance, we cannot provide any assurances that we will be able to obtain or maintain adequate product liability insurance of on acceptable terms, if at all, or that such insurance will provide adequate coverage against potential liabilities.
 Claims or losses in excess of any product liability cover that may be obtained by us could have a material adverse effect on our business, financial condition and results of operations.